Dr Adam McArthur

-Deep-marine sedimentologist associated with the Turbidite Research Group (TRG) at the University of Leeds since 2017.
+Earth scientist and leader of the Turbidites Research Group (TRG), based at the University of Leeds since 2017.
 My main interests include the multidiciplinary study of deep-marine environments and the interaction of sedimentary processes with active tectonics.
-I have previously worked on a range of deep-marine systems across the globe, from outcrop and subsurface with a range of techniques from outcrop and core based sedimentology; organic matter studies (palynofacies and organic geochemistry); petrographic studies; detrital zircon analysis; microfossil assemblages; 2D, 3D and 4D seismic data; wireline well-log interpretations.
+I have previously worked on a range of marine and lacustrine systems across the globe, from the seafloor, outcrop and subsurface, with a range of techniques from outcrop and core based sedimentology; organic matter studies (palynofacies and organic geochemistry); petrographic studies; detrital zircon analysis; microfossil assemblages; 2D, 3D and 4D seismic data; wireline well-log interpretations.

 I obtained my PhD in Geology from the University of Aberdeen in 2012, subsequently leading an internation research program on deep-marine systems at the Universidade Federal do Rio Grande do Sul, Brazil.